The Secret to Eliminating Competitors in a Hot Real Estate Market

 - Is there an opportunity to add value?

-If we cannot answer yes to these four questions, the deal would automatically be eliminated from contention.
-Normally, we didn’t have much of an issue finding and purchasing properties that met this criterion.
+Up until mid-2017, we didn’t have much of an issue finding and purchasing properties that met this criterion.
 However, as of late, we have.
-In particular, we had a challenge finding solid investments built around 1980, mostly due a high level of competition.
-So, we took a step back and began reviewing properties that were built much later.
+In particular, we had a challenge finding apartment communities that were built around 1980, mostly due a high level of competition.
+So, we decided to adjust our investment criteria to include apartment communities that were built in the 1990s and the 2000s.
 And as a result, we purchased an apartment community built in the 2000s for the first time.

-We typically look at properties built around 1980 because we are value-add investors.
+We like to look at properties built around 1980 because we are value-add investors.
 Generally, anything built earlier than 1980 would be to distressed to fit into our value-add business model.
-Conversely, anything built later than the 1980s wouldn’t have enough value-add opportunities to meet our investment goals.
+Conversely, anything built later than the 1980s wouldn’t have enough value-add opportunities or wouldn’t be sold at a price that would allow us to meet our investment goals.
 Or so we thought.

-After reviewing all the potential deals in our pipeline, regardless of age, we realized that these newer deals – the ones built between 1995 and 2005 – were actually projecting returns similar to those of the 1980s apartment communities.
+After reviewing all the potential deals in our pipeline, regardless of age, we realized that these newer deals – the ones built between 1995 and 2005 – were actually projecting returns similar to those that were built in the 1980s.
 Generally, since they are newer buildings, the opportunity to add value was lower, but that was offset by the reduction of certain expenses, like ongoing maintenance, management issues, vacancy rates, resident turnover and overall risk.